This article reviews available data on the number of intersex people. Collecting data on intersex people is complicated by multiple factors.

-To summarise this paper, there are no firm population figures for people with intersex variations.
-The reasons for this lie in the lack of accurate recording of data on intersex diagnoses, arbitrary determinations about what makes a specific diagnosis an intersex diagnosis, and the impact of ideological values.
+As a consequence, we rely at present on historical clinical data.
+This is complicated by additional issues: a lack of accurate recording of data on intersex diagnoses, arbitrary determinations about what makes a specific diagnosis an intersex diagnosis, and the impact of ideological values on those questions.

-We have seen estimates range from 1 in 1,500 or 2,000 births to 4%, and we recommend a figure of 1.7%, despite its flaws.
+We have seen estimates range from 1 in 1,500 or 2,000 births to 4%, and we recommend an upper bound figure of 1.7%, despite its flaws.
 This was published by Blackless and others in the American Journal of Human Biology, and also by Anne Fausto-Sterling, Professor of Biology and Gender Studies at Brown University in the US.
 No more accurate sources of data yet exist.

 Upper bound estimates